 U.S. medical centers that are highly motivated to reduce and eliminate iatrogenic pneumothoraces will likely turn to point-of-care ultrasound as, in multiple studies, ultrasound has been proven to do just that: ultrasound guidance during line placement helps prevents mechanical complications such as pneumothorax.

-SonoSite will be offering hospitals the help and support they need to reduce their pneumothorax complications rates, including needle-guidance training and ultrasound machines with advanced needle visualization capabilities.
+Sonosite will be offering hospitals the help and support they need to reduce their iatrongenic pneumothorax complication rates, including needle-guidance training and ultrasound machines with advanced needle visualization capabilities.